lexbor/docs/source/examples/selectors/unique_nodes.md

-# Parsing HTML and CSS Selectors in lexbor: Example
+# Parsing HTML and CSS Selectors in lexbor

 This example in `lexbor/selectors/unique_nodes.c` demonstrates how to use the `lexbor` library to parse HTML content, process CSS selectors, and find HTML